-If your vehicle is equipped with a transmission retarder, press this button to simply enable the transmission retarder.
+If the vehicle is equipped with a transmission retarder, press this button to enable the transmission retarder.
 Afterwards, operate the transmission retarder with the hand lever mounted on the steering wheel or the brake pedal.
-For more information about the operation of this system, refer to "Transmission Retarder" heading in this chapter.
+For more information about the operation of this system, refer to "transmission retarder" heading in this chapter.

 On vehicles equipped with an engine brake, the engine brake provides two levels of braking power.
-Press this button for low engine braking power (about 66 % of full braking power).
-Refer to Other Features chapter for more information about the engine brake operation.
+Press this button for low engine braking power (about 50 % of full braking power).

+Refer to Section 5 Other Features for more information about the engine brake operation and AUTO (A) mode.